enfuse/redis-demo/README.md

   1. Inside application.properties, configure all the settings to talk to a Azure Redis Service instance
   2. Provide a RedisTemplate bean to take care of serialization of objects before caching them.
 We need to provide both key and value serializers.
      Redis will save all keys as strings so we are using a simple StringSerializer for the keys and GenericJackson2JsonRedisSerializer for our Student   objects.
+  4. We also need to have our class Student be serializable so that Redis can transform the data coming in to instances of that class for our code to use.
-  4. Service classes are the components dealing with the caching directly when reading from the database.
+  5. Service classes are the components dealing with the caching directly when reading from the database.
      We use annotation based caching that allows us to store records based on keys, as well as evicting those records when we update the database.

 ## Additional Notes: